ambient-code/spec-kit-rh/templates/commands/specify.md

 1. **Generate a concise short name** (2-4 words) for the branch:
    - Analyze the feature description and extract the most meaningful keywords
    - Create a 2-4 word short name that captures the essence of the feature
-   - Use action-noun format when possible (e.g., "add-user-auth", "fix-payment-bug")
+   - Use kebab-case format (e.g., "user-auth", "payment-fix", "oauth-integration")
    - Preserve technical terms and acronyms (OAuth2, API, JWT, etc.)
    - Keep it concise but descriptive enough to understand the feature at a glance
+   - **Numbers are optional** - you can use them if the user prefers sequential numbering
    - Examples:
      - "I want to add user authentication" → "user-auth"
      - "Implement OAuth2 integration for the API" → "oauth2-api-integration"
      - "Create a dashboard for analytics" → "analytics-dashboard"
      - "Fix payment processing timeout bug" → "fix-payment-timeout"
+   - With numbers (optional): "001-user-auth", "042-oauth-integration"
 2. Run the script `{SCRIPT}` from repo root **with the short-name argument** and parse its JSON output for BRANCH_NAME and SPEC_FILE.
 All file paths must be absolute.

    **IMPORTANT**: